daveshap/LongtermChatExternalSources/README.md

 2. Create a virtual environment: `python3 -m venv env`
 3. Activate the environment: `.\env\Scripts\activate`
 4. Install the required packages: `pip install openai numpy`
 5. Copy your OpenAI api key to a file named `openaiapikey.txt` in the project directory.
-Ensure there is no trailing newline.

 ### Mac/Linux